singhajay9009/Springboot_JPA/h2/readme.md

-Sampel Projet for Spring data JPA with In Memory H2 database
+Sample Project for Spring data JPA with In Memory H2 database